 The politicians’ comments attracted a strong reaction, both from those who believed them to be inflammatory at a time when GPs are delivering the highest ever number of appointments, and those who say the current system puts too much pressure on partners who are voting with their feet.

-The College believes partnership is crucial for diverse in general practice, and the so-called 'reform' proposals don't address the underlying problems of historic underfunding and poor workforce problems.
+The College believes partnership is crucial for diversity in general practice, and the so-called 'reform' proposals don't address the underlying problems of historic underfunding and poor workforce problems.

 RCGP Chair Professor Kamila Hawthorne, said it delivers exceptional benefits for the NHS allowing GP teams to innovate and tailor care and services to their local populations.